-The first-order model showed a better fit than the modified Gompertz, but when a lag phase was reported the modified Gompertz model better predicted the BMP compared to the first order (Strömberg et al., 2015).
-From the original form Gompertz equation the modified Gompertz equation is established as shown in equation (2):
+The first-order model showed a better fit than the modified Gompertz.
+Nonetheless, when a lag phase was reported, the modified Gompertz model better predicted the BMP compared to the first order (Strömberg et al., 2015).
+From the original form, the modified Gompertz equation is established as shown in equation (2):

-$$M = P.exp\left(\left[\frac{-r_0}{\alpha} . exp(-\alpha.t)\right]\right)$$ (2)
+$$M = P. exp\left(\left[\frac{-r_0}{\alpha} . exp(-\alpha.t)\right]\right)$$ (2)

-where r_0 and α are parameters in Gompertz which directly related to R_m and λ in Eq.
+where r_0 and \langle are parameters in Gompertz which is directly related to R_m and λ in Eq.
 (1) (Jijai et al., 2017).
-According to the study by Anwar et al., the modified Gompertz model predicted cumulative methane yield (CMY) very well ($R^2 > 0.99$) under low salt concentrations.
-When the sodium salt concentration was increased, the lag period showed a relative increase, with λ being around 5 days for (2-8 g/L), while it extended with higher sodium salt concentrations. λ was about 19.2 days for the reactor (with the addition of 16 g/L NaCl).
-Conversely, the methane production potential at (16 g/L)decreased from 591 to 212 mL/g VS added and the maximum methane production rate decreased to 3.9 mL/g VS added from 39.4 mL/g VS added (Anwar et al., 2016).
-In another study, the results showed that adding salt 2-4 g/L, according to the results of the modified Gompertz model, the appropriate salt addition could accelerate biogas production, improve the maximum biogas production rate (R{max}) , and also the delay periods were very low with the exception of high doses of salt.
-Where the researchers proved that the interaction of salt concentration and fermentation was significant for FW characterized by carbohydrates and protein (p < 0.05).
-High salt concentration and fermentation could break the AD system when the feed material was FW marked with carbohydrate, but for FW marked with protein, the interaction of fermentation concentrations and addition of salt could mitigate the degrees of inhibition (Li et al., 2019).
-In another study, it was also shown that adding 4g/L of salt had a positive effect on gas production, as the kinetic parameters obtained from the modified Gompertz equation were: P = 328.8 ml CH4/gVS, R{max} = 13.15 ml CH4/(gVS.day), λ = 2.1 day.
+According to the study by Anwar et al. (2016), the modified Gompertz model predicted cumulative methane yield (CMY) accurately ($\mathbb{R}^2 > 0.99$) under low salt concentrations.
+When the sodium salt concentration was increased, the lag period showed a relative increase, with λ being around 5 days for 2-8 g/L. However, it extended with higher sodium salt concentrations. λ was about 19.2 days for the reactor (with the addition of 16 g/L NaCl).
+Conversely, the methane production potential at 16 g/L decreased from 591 to 212 mL/g VS added, while the maximum methane production rate decreased from 39.4 mL/g VS added to 3.9 mL/g VS added (Anwar et al., 2016).
+In another study, the results showed that adding salt 2-4 g/L, which is the appropriate salt addition according to the results of the modified Gompertz model, could accelerate biogas production and improve the maximum biogas production rate (R{max}) .
+The delay periods were also very low with the exception of high doses of salt.
+More so, the researchers proved that the interaction of salt concentration and fermentation was significant for FW characterized by carbohydrates and protein (p < 0.05).
+High salt concentration and fermentation could break the AD system when the feed material is FW marked with carbohydrate.
+On the other hand, for FW marked with protein, the interaction of fermentation concentrations and addition of salt could mitigate the degrees of inhibition (Li et al., 2019).
+In another study, it was also shown that adding 4g/L of salt had a positive effect on gas production since the kinetic parameters obtained from the modified Gompertz equation were: P = 328.8 ml CH4/gVS, R{max} = 13.15 ml CH4/(gVS.day), and λ = 2.1 day.
 A short lag phase of 2.1 day was observed for methane production.
-A sharp increase in methane production was observed from 2.1 to 6 days after which methane production increased only gradually (Han et al., 2012).
+A sharp increase in methane production was observed from 2.1 to 6 days and methane production gradually increased (Han et al., 2012).